Sweng-Group-4/sweng-group-4/README.md

 pip install -r requirements.txt
 ```

-Then, run the following command to embed the images (this will take a few minutes):
+Then, run the following command to embed the images (this will take a few minutes).
+(You may need to run python3 instead of python):

 ```
 python embed_images.py